M18 smoke grenade: Vietnam War

 U.S. Army radio operator with multiple M18s strapped to their AN/PRC-77 radio, Quang Ngai Province, Vietnam, April 24, 1967.

-After the United States marines entered the Vietnam War in 1965, the M18 saw more extensive use.
-It was mainly issued to platoon sergeants/leaders, squad leaders, and radio operators.
+After the United States marines entered the Vietnam War in 1965, the M18 saw the most use since its introduction.
+With the increased usage of helicopters and other equipment in warfare, demand of the M18 eventually reached levels beyond 100 times of the Korean and World War II rates.
+Supplies were limited of most USAF ammunition and equipment in the beginning of the war due to low stockpiles and a lack of planning expectations.

+The M18 was mainly issued to platoon sergeants/leaders, squad leaders, and radio operators.
 However, any soldier could carry them if they chose to.
 This was with the exception of red and white.
 White smoke (produced by the M8 grenade) was the universal identifier of enemy positions in the war, while red was commonly used for fire support.

 U.S. Army Bell UH-1D helicopter coming in for resupply with violet M18 used to signal landing zone, South Vietnam, December 1967.

 Violet and yellow were primarily used for signaling to helicopters and other aircraft for friendly force positions and landing zones.
 Green was initially used for friendly positions as well, but was difficult to spot in the dense vegetation in Vietnam.
 Some unconventional usage of the M18 included clearing Viet Cong tunnels, setting booby-traps such as tripwires, and dispersing aggressive insects.

 Overall color coding and usage was not universal and varied by units.
 This was changed regularly to try to prevent enemies from following patterns.
 When using the M18 for support, aircraft pilots were told to identify the color they saw, usually with code words, rather than being informed.
 This was because it was not uncommon for the enemy to be listening in on radio transmissions.
 They could throw captured smoke grenades of the same color to attempt to deceive friendly aircraft.

 Post-Vietnam

-By June 2019 the Pine Bluff Arsenal has produced 3,888,502 M18 grenades since its introduction.
+In June 2019 the Pine Bluff Arsenal announced that they have produced 3,888,502 M18 grenades since its introduction.

 In 2022, the US supplied Ukraine with an undisclosed amount of M18 smoke grenades as part of a military aid package.